Cavernous liver hemangioma: Surgical

-The surgical procedure is the choice of the individual surgeon – the commonest being enucleation and resection.
+The surgical procedure is the choice of the individual surgeon, the most common being enucleation and resection.
 Massive blood loss can occur during surgery and may result in an operative mortality.
-Though liver resections can be safely accomplished in specialised units, occasional postoperative complications (bile leak) do occur.
-Enucleation may represent a safer surgical option with fewer complications for the treatment of haemangiomas, especially in centres with limited experience in liver resections.
+Though liver resections can be safely accomplished in specialized units, occasional postoperative complications (bile leak) do occur.
+Enucleation may represent a safer surgical option with fewer complications for the treatment of hemangiomas, especially in centers with limited experience in liver resections.
 Most patients fully recover from the procedure and are only hospitalized for less than one week after the procedure.